alysivji/notes/software-engineering/head_first_design_patterns.md

 ### Favor composition over inheritance

 - `HAS-A` is better than `IS-A`
+- behavior can be "inherited" at runtime thru composition and delegation
+  - inheriting behavior by subclassing means behavior is set statically at compile time
+  - inheriting behavior thru composition means behavior is set dynamically at runtime
+- composition allows us to add new functionality by writing new code rather than altering existing code
+  - prevents us from introducing bugs to existing code

 ### Strive for loosely coupled designs between objects

 - when two objects are loosely coupled, they can interact, but have very little knowledge of each other
 - loosely coupled designs allow us to build flexible OO systems that can handle cahnge because they minimize the interdependency between objects

+### Classes should be open for extension, but closed for modification

+- our goal is to allow classes to be easily extended to incorporate new behavior without modifying existing code
+- this makes our designs resilient to change and flexible enough to take on new functionality to meet changing requirements
+- following the Open-Closed Principle usually introduces new levels of abstraction - this increases code complexity
+  - apply this principle in parts of code that are most likely to change

 ## Patterns